wasp-lang/vscode-wasp/README.md

 Run `npm install`.

 ### Workflow

+Main extension logic is implemented in `src/extension.ts`.
+NOTE: VSCode needs .js, not .ts, so make sure to run `npm run build` when you do changes.

-Grammar (used for syntax highlighting) is defined in `syntaxes/wasp.tmLanguage.yaml`, and you do most of the changes there.
+Grammar (used for syntax highlighting) is defined in `syntaxes/wasp.tmLanguage.yaml`.
-VSCode needs .json, not .yaml -> use `npm run compile-yaml` to generate .json from .yaml.
+NOTE: VSCode needs .json, not .yaml, so make sure to run `npm run build` when you do changes.

 `package.json` is also important -> besides general settings, we also define embedded languages and extension dependencies there.

-0. Compile your latest code with `npm run compile`.
+0. Build your latest code with `npm run build`.
+This will compile Typescript to Javascript, compile `syntaxes/*.yaml` to .json, and package it all.
 1. Open root dir of this project with VSCode.
 2. Run F5 -> this will start another, "testing" window with extension loaded and working.
 3. In "testing" window: open some .wasp file to see how extension works.
-4. Modify extension source with new changes (most likely `syntaxes/wasp.tmLanguage.yaml`) and run `npm run compile` to regenerate files.
+4. Modify extension source with new changes (most likely `syntaxes/wasp.tmLanguage.yaml` or `src/extension.ts`) and run `npm run build` to regenerate files.
 5. In "testing" window: run "Reload Window" command to load updated version of extension.
 6. In "testing" window: while inspecting .wasp file to see how extension works, you can run "Developer: Inspect Editor Tokens and Scopes" command to get a popup for each token showing